 Mortality from TB is defined as the number of deaths caused by TB in HIV-negative people occurring in a given year, according to the latest revision of the International classification of diseases (ICD-10).
-TB deaths among HIV-positive people are classified as HIV deaths in ICD-10.
-For this reason, estimates of deaths from TB in HIV-positive people are presented separately from those in HIV-negative people.
+TB deaths among people living with HIV are classified as HIV deaths in ICD-10.
+For this reason, estimates of deaths from TB in people living with HIV are presented separately from those in HIV-negative people.